Wednesday, July 22, 2009

 We made these for gifts during the winter holidays, but here's the improved (sewn) version.

 This one is perfect for collecting and preserving leaves and flowers on nature walks.

-You'll need two thin pieces of wood in a convenient-for-toting size (can be found at the craft store if you don't want to saw and sand them yourself), non-adhesive velcro (inch to one and-a-half should do it), two rings that will fit your velcro (they can be found in the belt-making section of a cloth shop), cardboard, and acid-free paper.
+You'll need two thin pieces of wood in a convenient-for-toting size (can be found at the craft store if you don't want to saw and sand them yourself), non-adhesive velcro (inch to one and-a-half should do it), two rings that will fit your velcro (they can be found in the belt-making section of a cloth shop), cardboard, sewing materials, and acid-free paper.

 Cut your paper and cardboard the same size as your pieces of wood.

 Next take the soft fuzzy piece of your velcro, and wrap it through the flat side of your ring, and sew it down, fuzzy to fuzzy.

 Wrap this piece around the smaller width of your cardboard, paper, and wood stack.
 Cut the soft velcro piece 2-3 inches longer than the width of your stack.

 Take the stiff piece of velcro, and sew it to the last half-inch of your soft strip - so that both pieces of velcro are facing up.Now you have a longer piece, with the stiff part attached to the soft piece.